nhsconnect/gpconnect/index.md

 ## Specifications ##
 Each specification has a dual objective:

-* to show consumer suppliers how to develop APIs for their applications so they can access clinical data
+* to show consumer suppliers how to develop APIs for their applications so they can access clinical data and services
-* to show provider suppliers how to develop APIs for their systems so they can share their clinical data
+* to show provider suppliers how to develop APIs for their systems so they can share their clinical data and services

 The specifications are arranged by [version number](design_product_versioning.html) and grouped into separate [capabilities](overview_priority_capabilities.html).
 To find out about other specifications, visit the [Specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).